The deadline to submit for the next issue is August 31st, 2021!

 What to Submit

 - Cover letter information should include name, university/department affiliation, year, and research interests (if any).
+Please also indicate if you would be willing to speak at the Annual Falsafa Symposium if your paper is selected.

 - In another word document, please send just your writing (exclude the name in the header, and any other information that could identify the author).
 Submissions will be subjected to a double-blind peer review.